Babu-Karumanchi/movies-full-stack/README.md

-# 🎬 Movies Full Stack
+# 🎬 Movies trailer review application

 A comprehensive full-stack movie application that enables users to browse, review, and manage their favorite films.
 Built with modern web technologies to provide an interactive and seamless experience.